hellogreg/pstv/pstv.md

 One way to help ensure that the PSTV gains, at the very least, a devoted cult following would be to make it the best way to experience (or re-experience) PlayStation Classics.

-Nowadays, more and more people (like me) are spending hundreds of dollars to import devices like the Framemeister<sup>4</sup>, which optimize old CRT-era games for display on HDTVs.
+Nowadays, more and more people (like me) are spending hundreds of dollars to import devices like the Framemeister, which optimize old CRT-era games for display on HDTVs.
 Rather than stretching and blurring the games, these devices upscale them faithfully -- maintaining the aspect ratio and keeping all the color and detail.
 These devices even offer the option of adding scanlines, to make the game look more like it would have on a classic CRT monitor.

 ![Final Fantasy VII via PSTV and Framemeister](images/article/ff7shots.jpg)